Clearing is open! Find out more or get in touch 01604 214808.

 Nature Positive Universities pledge logo

-UON are proud to have been awarded GOLD accreditation for the Hedgehog Friendly Campus awards 2022/23!
+UON are proud to have been awarded silver accreditation for the Hedgehog Friendly Campus awards 2025/26, which lasts for 2 years.

-No Mow May is an annual campaign encouraging owners and managers of green spaces to refrain from mowing their lawn, throughout the month of May.
-Giving nature a much-needed boost, in a simple yet effective way.
+Plantlife’s No Mow May is an annual campaign encouraging owners and managers of green spaces to refrain from mowing their lawn throughout the month of May.
+By this simple yet effective act, it gives nature a much-needed boost by:

-Why are we taking part in No Mow May?
+Why are we taking part in Plantlife’s No Mow May?

 United Nations Sustainable Development Goals